-Another way to refinance an existing car loan is to change your rate and/or loan terms with RoadLoans.
-If you qualify for a lower APR than what you currently have, you could not only end up saving on your monthly payments, you could also save on interest over the course of the entire loan.
+Another way to refinance existing car loans is to change your rate and/or loan terms with RoadLoans.
+If you qualify for a lower APR than what you currently have, you could end up saving on your monthly payments.
+In addition, you could also save on interest over the course of the entire loan.

 RoadLoans Fees and Rates

-There’s no application fee when you apply for a car loan with RoadLoans.
+There’s no application fee when you apply for auto loans with RoadLoans.
 They also advertise no hidden fees and no early payoff charges.

 What should you expect as far as rates go?

 Since they regularly work with bad credit borrowers, you may get approved at RoadLoans but not with another lender.
-Do your homework and also give yourself an auto loan budget to make sure you’re taking on a financial burden that’s too heavy.
+So do your homework and also give yourself an auto loan budget to make sure you’re taking on a financial burden that’s too heavy.

 RoadLoans Application Process

 RoadLoans offers a few unique features that borrowers can benefit from, especially for refinance customers.
 One is that you may end up skipping your first car payment depending on the last payment date of your existing car loan.
-Interest still continues to accrue, but you could get a temporary respite from car payments during this period.
+Of course, interest still continues to accrue, but you could get a temporary respite from car payments during this period.

-The cash back refinance loan is also an interesting option for car owners who want to leverage their vehicle’s value in order to get cash.
+The cash-back refinance loan is also an interesting option for car owners who want to leverage their vehicle’s value to get cash.
 It’s a relatively uncommon product in the marketplace, so if it’s something you’re interested in, RoadLoans is a great lender to consider.

 No matter what kind of credit history you have, RoadLoans offers accessible options for getting an auto loan.
 Plus, with 14,000 preferred dealerships across the country, it makes actually finding a car that fits the loan requirements much easier.

-The application process and approval process are both fast, but there’s also flexibility in giving you ample time to shop for your vehicle.
+The application process and approval process are fast, but there’s also flexibility to give you ample time to shop for your vehicle.

 Check out our other auto loan reviews below to continue exploring your options.